Over the past few years, iRobot has unveiled perhaps two of the best robot vacuums available right now – the Roomba 880

 If you look closely at these two robots, the differences are purely aesthetic.
-The 880 comes in a predominantly black/charcoal finish with 5 buttons.
+The 880 comes in a predominantly black/charcoal finish with five buttons.
 These buttons include a clean button that activates the default cleaning mode plus four other small buttons to access the different functionalities of the robot.

-Both these robots are the same in terms of size and features.
+Both of these robots are the same in terms of size and features.

 Both these variants will have the same layout underneath.
 This includes a single side brush and the counter-rotating extractors in-between rubber wheels.

 The 860 will run until it battery reaches a certain threshold (usually 20%) and then goes back to home base until the time you ask it to clean again.

 If you want this feature, then you will have to spend a few hundred dollars more and go with the Roomba 960.

-All 800 series Roombas use the same random pattern as the 700 and 600 series, the biggest improvement would be the iAdapt system that basically makes the robot more conservative the way it tackles corners.
+All 800 series Roombas use the same random pattern as the 700 and 600 series, the most significant improvement would be the iAdapt system that makes the robot more conservative the way it tackles corners.

 It means that when it detects an obstacle, it slows down.

 You’ll notice that it still bumps into obstacles but not as hard.
-So scuffing shouldn’t be a problem on most types of furniture.
-Yes it can even detect dark furniture.
+So scuffing shouldn’t be a problem with most types of furniture.
+Yes, it can even detect dark furniture.

 One problem with this type of navigation is efficiency.
-It won’t cover as much area as a Neato Botvac or a 980 because it basically goes in a random direction but the advantage of this is the thoroughness.
+It won’t cover as much area as a Neato Botvac or a 980 because it goes in a random direction, but the advantage of this is the thoroughness.

-If you live in a large home it won’t be as effective if you just let it clean the whole area without any sort of containment.
+If you live in a large home, it won’t be as effective if you just let it clean the whole area without any containment.

-The chances of it missing the charging base when it docks goes up the larger the area and the more room it needs to clean.
+The chances of it missing the charging base when it docks go up the larger the area and the more room it needs to clean.

 You may have to resort to moving this robot room per room and let it clean one area at a time.